bhontz/ThunkableIdeaExchange/README.md

 Firebase database (at least temporarily) in [test mode](https://firebase.google.com/docs/rules/basics#realtime-database).

-As you look over this shared Thunkable project (link here) you'll note that scnLogin contains the majority of both the design and code blocks within the app.
+As you look over this shared Thunkable project [link here](https://x.thunkable.com/copy/a5b21dfaeade0896a5f64ff1957224e2), you'll note that scnLogin contains the majority of both the design and code blocks within the app.
 Here's a summary of  the functionality provided by scnLogin: